Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Introduction

-Our experiments on question-answering tasks demonstrate that \method{} matches and even exceeds the performance of current state-of-the-art uncertainty estimation measures across various model classes, model sizes, model stages, tasks, datasets, and evaluation metrics.
-While maintaining theoretical rigor, our measure offers an effective and more ution for uncertainty estimation in NLG. \method{} serves not only as a strong baseline for future methods but also as a highly practical solution for widespread adoption in real-world applications.
+To close this gap, we are the first to provide a theoretical justification for the MSP as a principled, single-sequence measure of uncertainty in NLG.
+We examine the properties of this alternative uncertainty measure and compare it to established measures from both theoretical and empirical perspectives.
+Additionally, we propose \method{} as an efficient approximation of the MSP and analyze why sampling-based or length-normalized alternatives are detrimental to its approximation quality.
+Our experiments demonstrate that \method{} matches and even exceeds the estimation quality of established methods across various model classes, model sizes, training stages, tasks, datasets, and evaluation metrics.
+By maintaining theoretical rigor, \method{} offers an effective and scalable approach to uncertainty estimation in NLG.
+It serves not only as a strong baseline for future work, but also as a practical solution for deploying uncertainty estimation in LLMs across real-world applications.

-Our main contributions are: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=2pt, partopsep=0pt, parsep=0pt] \item We propose the negative log-likelihood of the most likely output sequence as an alternative uncertainty measure in NLG and introduce \method{}, an efficient approximation using greedy decoding. \item We provide a rigorous theoretical foundation for this alternative measure, building upon established principles in uncertainty estimation theory and proper scoring rules. \item We conduct extensive experiments showing that \method{} is both efficient and reliable, matching or outperforming state-of-the-art methods while significantly reducing computational costs. \end{itemize}
+To summarize, our main contributions are as follows: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=4pt, partopsep=0pt, parsep=0pt] \item We derive the negative log-likelihood of the most likely output sequence (i.e., the MSP) as a measure of uncertainty in NLG, building on established principles from uncertainty estimation theory and proper scoring rules. \item We provide a theoretical analysis of the MSP and existing uncertainty measures, and show that estimating this single-sequence measure possesses desirable properties for practical scenarios. \item We propose \method{} as an effective approximation of the MSP, and demonstrate that it empirically outperforms state-of-the-art methods while significantly reducing computational costs. \end{itemize}